Meet Holly Rindge

 Ocean Life + Ceramic Life

-Holly Rindge is an artist and ocean conservationist based in California.
+Holly Rindge is an artisan and ocean conservationist living in California.

-Holly hosts and produces the Breathline Project, a series of conversations with marine scientists while they make ‘sediment cores’ in clay that reflect their unique scientific journeys.
+Holly hosts and produces the Breathline Project, a series of conversations with scientists while they make ‘sediment cores’ in clay that reflect their unique scientific journeys.
+Holly started the Breathline Project as a way to humanize scientists, and connect communities to science, through stories and art.
+The first public installation is planned for 2026.

 Holly originally built her mobile ceramics studio in the back of a converted box truck.
-She and her studio pup, Luna, traveled California’s coast and made pottery—sharing adventures on the YouTube channel Clay on Wheels.
-Holly is currently setting up her studio amongst the redwoods of California, and will continue sharing her journey in 2025.
+She and her studio pup, Luna, traveled California’s coast and made pottery.
+Holly is currently setting up her studio amongst the coastal redwoods of California, and is looking forward to opening her ceramics shop in 2026.